Adam W. Greenway

 Adam Wade Greenway is an American pastor, theologian and religious leader.
 He served as the 9th president of Southwestern Baptist Theological Seminary (SWBTS) in Fort Worth, Texas from 2019 to 2022.
 He was the youngest president in the history of the seminary, being installed at 41 years old.
 Simultaneous with his role as president, he served as a Professor of Evangelism and Apologetics.
-A report release by the school in June 2023 concluded that Greenway misspent seminary funds during his tenure.
+A report released by the school in June 2023 concluded that Greenway misspent seminary funds during his tenure.

 Prior to his SWBTS presidency, Greenway served as Dean of the Billy Graham School of Missions, Evangelism and Ministry at The Southern Baptist Theological Seminary, where he also held the title of William Walker Brookes Associate Professor of Evangelism and Apologetics.
 He was the senior pastor of The Baptist Church at Andover in Lexington, Kentucky for five years.
 Additionally, he has served as interim pastor of churches in Kentucky, Illinois, Indiana, Ohio, Texas, and Florida.